braddschick/simpdf/README.md

 ## Things are different here

 Once you look at this package contents you will see things are different here.
 That doesn't mean they are bad just they are different.

+## Examples

+See the [Examples](./examples) directory for various examples of how to use SimPDF.

+- [Simple Example](./examples/simple.go) - Basic operations Write/Center, Alignment, Instantiation, and completion